 TransUnion credit score

 TransUnion is a leading credit reporting agency in the UK.
 It provides credit reporting and scoring services.
-TransUnion credit scores are commonly known as TransUnion CreditVision scores.
-They are based on a range of factors including: payment history.
-Credit utilization.
-Length of credit history.
-Types of credit accounts.
-Recent credit activity.
+These are based on a range of factors including:

-These scores are designed to help lenders assess credit risk.
-And help make decisions around lending money.
+These scores are designed to help lenders assess credit risk and make lending decisions.

 Their credit scores typically range from 0 to 710.